-MCF10A is a human breast epithelial cell line that most commonly used in vitro model for studying normal breast cell function and transformation \cite{26147507}.
+MCF-10A is a human breast epithelial cell line that most commonly used in vitro model for studying normal breast cell function and transformation \cite{26147507}.
 It derived from human benign fibrocystic mammary tissue and spontaneously immortalized, which is not tumorigenic and dose not express ER \cite{1975513; 26147507}.
-Numerous studies have utilized both MCF7 and MCF10A cell lines to facilitate the development of breast cancer treatment and therapy, via comparing differential response of these two cell lines under multiple experimental settings.
-One study characterized distinct dynamic behaviors of MCF7 and MCF10A cells in ultrasonic field, and determined a specific frequency of ultrasound for induction of cell ablation with minimum cytotoxicity \cite{26241649}.
-Similarly, another study illustrated that silver nanoparticles are effective photothermal agents by comparing the differential response of MCF7 and MCF10A \cite{25144821}.
-Additionally, the MCF10A cell line was used to represent healthy cells to determine the level of safety of the use of one compound, in comparison with MCF7 and MDA-MB-231 cell lines \cite{27668797}.
+Numerous studies have utilized both MCF-7 and MCF-10A cell lines to facilitate the development of breast cancer treatment and therapy, via comparing differential response of these two cell lines under multiple experimental settings.
+One study characterized distinct dynamic behaviors of MCF-7 and MCF-10A cells in ultrasonic field, and determined a specific frequency of ultrasound for induction of cell ablation with minimum cytotoxicity \cite{26241649}.
+Similarly, another study illustrated that silver nanoparticles are effective photothermal agents by comparing the differential response of MCF-7 and MCF-10A \cite{25144821}.
+Additionally, the MCF-10A cell line was used to represent healthy cells to determine the level of safety of the use of one compound, in comparison with MCF-7 and MDA-MB-231 cell lines \cite{27668797}.

-However, one recent study challenged MCF10A as a representative model for normal mammary cells and demonstrated that this cell line exhibit some phenotypes and expression profiles that have not been observed in mammary gland tissues \cite{26147507}.
-But the paper also mentioned that whether MCF10A cells represent a suitable model for human mammary epithelial cells warrants further investigation.
+However, one recent study challenged MCF-10A as a representative model for normal mammary cells and demonstrated that this cell line exhibit some phenotypes and expression profiles that have not been observed in mammary gland tissues \cite{26147507}.
+But the paper also mentioned that whether MCF-10A cells represent a suitable model for human mammary epithelial cells (HMEC)_warrants further investigation.
 In any case, given the wealth of ENCODE data on MCF-7 and the breast cancer’s status as one of the most frequent cancers, we consider the pairing of MCF-7 and MCF-10A worthwhile so that breast cancer can be included in our analysis though we cannot exclude differences between these lines being due to different ER status or other differences unrelated to malignant transformation.
 Inclusion of T47D as another breast cancer cell line, adds to this analysis.

-A549 is a carcinomic lung epithelial cell line \cite{9743595} and IMR90 is a normal lung fibroblast cell line \cite{841339}.
+A549 is a carcinomic lung epithelial cell line \cite{9743595} and IMR-90 is a normal lung fibroblast cell line \cite{841339}.
 Lung fibroblasts and lung epithelial cells are closely related cell types, and conversion between these cell types is common and meaningful in tumor cells and normal cells \cite{26560033,12189386}.
-Lung fibroblasts like IMR90, are mesenchymal cells that arise in embryologic development subsequent to epithelial to mesenchymal transition (EMT).
+Lung fibroblasts like IMR-90, are mesenchymal cells that arise in embryologic development subsequent to epithelial to mesenchymal transition (EMT).
 The dedifferentiation of mesenchymal cells into secondary epithelial tissue following mesenchymal to epithelial transition (MET) is also observed and is best characterized in kidney development \cite{10508232}.
 It has been postulated that the dedifferentiation and metastasis of epithelial lung cancer cells, may occur through EMT and/or MET \cite{20533280,18376396, 19759262,19010860}.
 Such a process has been observed in other cancers \cite{12189386}.
 Indeed, exposure of A549 epithelial cells to chemotherapeutic agents or TGF-B, causes differentiation to a mesenchymal phenotype, and EMT is thought to play a role in chemotherapeutic resistance of lung adenocarcinoma \cite{18599154,16123809}.
-These cellular relationships support the utility of a tumor normal comparison between A549 cancer cells and IMR90 normal cells.
+These cellular relationships support the utility of a tumor normal comparison between A549 cancer cells and IMR-90 normal cells.

 Normal to Tumor cell line matching using replication timing data.